Cameron-Lyons/careless/README.md

 ## Description
 Careless or insufficient effort responding in surveys, i.e. responding to items without regard to their content, is a common occurence in surveys.
-These types of responses constitute significant prob- lems for data quality leading to distortions in data analysis and hypothesis testing, such as spurious correlations.
-The R package careless provides solutions designed to detect such careless / insuffi- cient effort responses by allowing easy calculation of indices proposed in the literature.
+These types of responses constitute significant problems for data quality leading to distortions in data analysis and hypothesis testing, such as spurious correlations.
+The R package careless provides solutions designed to detect such careless / insufficient effort responses by allowing easy calculation of indices proposed in the literature.
 It currently supports the calculation of Longstring, Even-Odd Consistency, Psychometric Synonyms/Antonyms, Mahalanobis Distance, and Intra-individual Response Variability (also termed Inter-item Standard Deviation).